 This is the home of the Franchising Best Practice 500 series of franchise best practices.
-Franchize Consultants is sharing and publishing these best practices weekly for the betterment of franchising.
+Franchize Consultants is sharing and publishing these best practices weekly for building great franchisor and franchisee businesses.
 We know that better knowledge and execution of franchising best practices leads to bigger and more valuable franchisor and franchisee businesses.

 About the Franchising Best Practice 500 Series

 We have termed this series the Franchize Consultants’ Franchising Best Practice 500, because there really are that many Best Practice areas and aspects in franchising.
 In franchising there are best practices from a franchisor and franchisee point of view, and there are best practices from a pre-entry to an operating standpoint – from both perspectives.
 In turn, some best practices are very specific (e.g., ensure your royalty is optimal or have all franchisees operating to a Common Chart of Accounts) to more conceptual (e.g., demonstrate a leadership focus on improving franchisee profit).
 Such is the nature of franchising.